 Objective of employee expenses and travel policies

-expenses fiddling or fraud.
+A clear, unambiguous expense policy helps prevent frustration, mistakes, and even the risk of expenses fiddling or fraud.
 The key objectives of policies (at a very broad level) are,

 Benefits of enforcing travel and expense policies

 A typical travel and expense policy spans -